Sold everywhere:

 Who pays estate agent fees?

-Estate agent fees are usually paid upon the completion of the sale of the property.
 It’s also common for the fee to be deducted from the sale proceeds at the point of completion.
-This means that the fee is usually settled before the proceeds are transferred to you.

 Featured articles

-A Guide to Buying a Second Home
+A Guide to Cottages

 Please enter your details below and a member of our team will be in touch to discuss a free valuation for your home.